 To minimize the foreign exchange and interest rate risk from its financing, investing and liquidity management activities, the Company generally invests in the same currency and on similar terms as its funding.
-However, where this is not possible, the Company uses foreign exchange derivative transactions to eliminate its foreign exchange risks and mismatches between the maturities of the liability and the asset, interest rate swaps to hedge the interest rate risks on certain notes (the EUR 700 million notes maturing in 2023 and the EUR 750 million notes maturing in 2024) or cross-currency interest rate swaps to hedge the foreign exchange and interest rate risks on certain notes (the EUR 800 million notes maturing in 2030).
+However, where this is not possible, the Company uses foreign exchange derivative transactions to eliminate its foreign exchange risks and mismatches between the maturities of the liability and the asset, interest rate swaps to hedge the interest rate risks on certain notes (the EUR 700 million notes maturing in 2023, the EUR 750 million notes maturing in 2024 and the EUR 700 million notes maturing in 2024) or cross-currency interest rate swaps to hedge the foreign exchange and interest rate risks on other notes (the EUR 800 million notes maturing in 2030).